alx/blogsfera/wp-content/plugins/Cimy_User_Extra_Fields/README.txt

 CHANGELOG:
+v1.1.1 - 15/05/2008
+- Added Swedish translation (Peter)
+- Fixed problems with special characters (may need resave the content)
+- Fixed two untranslated strings in the options (thanx to Peter)

+v1.1.0 - 07/05/2008
+- Fixed thumbnails were broken with WordPress 2.5.x (thanx to Rita)
+- Fixed thumbnails were broken when an image have an upper-case extension (due to a WordPress issue)
+- Updated German translation (Rita)

+v1.1.0 release candidate 1 - 28/04/2008
+- Fixed a regression with WordPress 2.5.x user's without admin privileges cannot edit extra fields at all
+- Fixed pages in A&U Extended page pointed to non Extended page
+- Fixed some hidden text in "Add field" area for certain configurations (thanx to Rik)

+v1.1.0 beta2 - 05/04/2008
+- Changed theme for: user's Profile, A&U Extended page, Options and Fields management
+- Code cleanup
+- Updated Italian translation
+- Readme file updated

+v1.1.0 beta1 - 31/03/2008
+- Added initial support to WordPress 2.5
+- Added custom css for registration fields

+v1.0.2 - 24/03/2008
+- Added Russian translation (mikolka)
+- Added Danish translation (Rune)
+- Fixed a bad bug that in some cases checkbox fields were saved wrongly as checked (thanx to Dana Rockel for the patch)
+- Fixed picture file attributes for broken server (thanx to Chris Adams for the partial patch)
+- Fixed picture url when WordPress URL and Blog URL are different (thanx to Neil Stead for the patch)
+- Fixed picture upload with Internet Explorer, due to a bug in it probably :( (thanx to Nicola aka ala_747 for the partial patch)
+- Fixed picture upload with some localized WordPress (like French) (thanx to buzz)
+- Removed an obsolete part in the Readme file (thanx to Mark)

+v1.0.1 - 22/11/2007
+- Added better directory creation handling for images uploader
+- Added French translation (Sev)
+- Updated Brazilian Portuguese translation (Sher)
+- Moved invert selection javascript to a stand-alone file so admin page is XHTML 1.0 Transitional compliant again
+- Fixed a rare image upload failure during registration, can happen if at least one WordPress hidden field is present
+- Fixed warning pop-up for image extension, shown wrongly in certain cases

 v1.0.0 - 16/10/2007
 - Added hidden WordPress fields support (First name, Last name, Nickname, Website, AIM, Yahoo IM and Jabber / Google Talk)
 - Added initial WordPress MU compatibility!
 (Thanx to Martin Cleaver and Beau Lebens for explaining me how MU works)